Psiphon-Inc/psiphon-automation/README.md

 - Maybe now, maybe future: Remember which method worked last time for extra-transport requests, and skip to it next time.

+- Test failover to temp-transport in ServerRequest.
+It won't happen naturally.
+  Like, HTTPS is never going to fail for us in debugging without special effort.
+  - I have done some testing of failing from HTTPS to OSSH, but not on to SSH.
+  - I've seen some weirdness to suggest that there's a problem if a transport fails.
+  - There was a crash bug if TransportConnection::Connect threw anything other than TryNextServer.
+But it's fixed now.
+  - I have tested temp transport failover to at least some degree now (with two different ways of making OSSH transport fail: returning false from GetSSHParams and manually closing Plonk while it's setting up).
+I feel somewhat confident now that temp-transport failover is working fine.

 ----END ssh-with-no-handshake NOTES----
 Overview